From the

 Planning a JEA-Coordinated Service Upgrade Without Killing Your Tenants

-Coordinated outages with JEA take 6–10 weeks to schedule.
-Here's how we sequence the temp service, transition, and re-energization so tenants only see one overnight outage.
+JEA coordinated outages take 6–10 weeks to schedule.
+Here's how we sequence temp service, transition, and re-energization into one overnight tenant outage.

 The Real Math on LED Retrofits (and Why Most Rebate Estimates Are Off)